zfcsoftware/cf-clearance-scraper/README.md

 **authToken** Not mandatory.
 If not set, all requests are allowed.
 If set, the request must be sent with the authToken variable in the request body.

 **PORT** The default is 3000.
 It is not recommended to change it.

+**blockMedia** If the default true is used, it saves resources by preventing the loading of resources such as fonts, images, css.
+However, it prevents the library from working correctly on some sites.
+If the captcha cannot be passed and a timeout error is received, you must send false.

 Sample WAF Response